• Skip to main content

 The fun thing is that while it does take some strategy, kids can win as easily as adults with some practice.

 The basic premise is to get 4 in a row.
-There is a “wild” card and a card that will allow you to take away someone else’s chip.
-This is a great game for the whole family to play and will help your preschooler practice taking turns, short-term memory, planning, prioritizing and more.
+There is a “wild” card and a card that lets you take someone else’s chip.
+This is a great game for the whole family to play and will help your preschooler practice taking turns, short-term memory, planning, prioritizing, and more.

 Cooperative Games: